-Newborn babies can occasionally develop a subconjunctival hemorrhage during the process of childbirth.
+Newborn babies can occasionally develop a subconjunctival hemorrhage during childbirth.

-Normally with this condition, only one of your eyes is red.
+This condition typically causes redness in one of your eyes.
 The affected eye may feel slightly irritated.
-Often, there may not be any other symptoms.
-You should not experience any changes in your vision, or any eye pain.
-Your eye will probably have a patch that appears bright red, with the rest of the eye appearing normal.
+Usually, there aren’t other symptoms.
+You shouldn’t experience any changes in your vision or any eye pain.
+Your eye will probably have a patch that appears bright red, and the rest of your eye will have a normal appearance.

 You should see your doctor immediately if you have blood in your eye after an injury to your skull.
-The bleeding may be from the brain, rather than just in the subconjunctiva of your eye.
+The bleeding may be from your brain, rather than just in the subconjunctiva of your eye.

 Bleeding under the conjunctiva is a common condition that can occur at any age.
-It is thought to be equally common in both sexes and all races.
+It’s thought to be equally common for all sexes and races.
 The risk of experiencing this kind of bleeding increases as you get older.
-If you have a bleeding disorder, or if you take drugs to thin your blood, you may have a slightly higher risk.
+If you have a bleeding disorder or if you take drugs to thin your blood, you may have a slightly higher risk.

-It is important to tell your doctor if you have recently experienced any unusual bruising or bleeding, or any injuries, such as a foreign object in your eye.
+It’s important to tell your doctor if you’ve recently experienced any unusual bruising or bleeding, or any other injuries, such as a foreign object in your eye.

-Most often, if you have bleeding under your conjunctiva you will not need any tests.
-Your doctor will inspect your eye and check your blood pressure.
-In some cases, you may be asked to give a blood sample to test for any bleeding disorders.
-This is more likely if you have had more than one episode of bleeding under the conjunctiva, or if you have experienced other odd hemorrhages or bruises.
+You usually won’t need tests if you have bleeding under your conjunctiva.
+Your doctor will examine your eye and check your blood pressure.
+In some cases, you may need to give a blood sample to test for any bleeding disorders.
+This is more likely if you’ve had bleeding under the conjunctiva more than once or if you’ve had other odd hemorrhages or bruises.

-Usually, no treatment is needed, as a subconjunctival hemorrhage will resolve on its own within 7 to 14 days, gradually becoming lighter and less noticeable.
+Usually, treatment is unnecessary.
+A subconjunctival hemorrhage will resolve on its own within 7 to 14 days, gradually becoming lighter and less noticeable.

-If your eye feels irritated, your doctor may recommend you use artificial tears (Visine Tears, Refresh Tears, TheraTears) several times per day if your eye feels irritated.
-Your doctor may advise you to avoid taking any drugs that might increase the risk of bleeding, such as aspirin or warfarin (Coumadin).
+Your doctor may recommend that you use artificial tears (Visine Tears, Refresh Tears, TheraTears) several times per day if your eye feels irritated.
+Your doctor may advise you to avoid taking any drugs that might increase your risk of bleeding, such as aspirin or warfarin (Coumadin).